clojure/build.poms/README.md

     * Adds src/main/clojure to the source and resource directories for the project
     * Adds src/test/clojure to the test source and test resource directories for the project
     * Ensures sources will be recognized by other plugins and copied to the output JAR
-  * maven-compiler-plugin
-    * Sets Java source and target version to 1.5
-    * Sets Java source file encoding to UTF-8
-  * maven-release-plugin
-    * Prevents tags and other changes from being pushed to Git when a release build fails
   * com.theoryinpractise:clojure-maven-plugin
     * AOT-compiles all .clj sources as a syntax check
     * Does *not* include any AOT-compiled .class files in the output JAR
     * Runs tests defined with clojure.test
     * Does *not* AOT-compile test .clj sources
+  * maven-compiler-plugin
+    * Sets Java source and target version to 1.6
+    * Sets Java source file encoding to UTF-8
+  * maven-release-plugin
+    * Prevents tags and other changes from being pushed to Git when a release build fails
+  * nexus-staging-maven-plugin
+    * Deploy to Nexus repo (in this case, the sonatype repo)
-* Build profiles
+  * maven-gpg-plugin
+    * Sign artifacts prior to deployment
-  * Default profile
+* Dependencies
   * Adds dependency on a Clojure release defined by the `clojure.version` property
-  * "local-clojure-jar" profile
-    * Adds "system" dependency on a Clojure JAR anywhere on the local filesystem
-    * Enabled by setting the `clojure.jar` property on the command line
-      * Must be set to the absolute path to the Clojure JAR file

 What do contrib projects need to do?